codefresh-io/cap-docs.codefresh.io/_docs/runtime/installation.md

 Enable GitLab, Bitbucket Server, Bitbucket Cloud, or GitHub Enterprise Server as the Git provider for the runtime and for the account.

 >For GitHub (the default Git provider), omit this flag.

   The Git provider defined for the first runtime in the account is used for all the runtimes in the same account.

-* CLI wizard and Silent install: Add the `--enable-git-providers` flag.
+* CLI wizard and Silent install: Add the `--enable-git-providers` flag, and then define the provider name through the `--provider` flag (see below).

 **Git provider name**
 Required for GitLab, Bitbucket Server, Bitbucket Cloud, and GitHub Enterprise.